earth-mover/icechunk/spec/icechunk-spec.md

 However, when updating the branch reference, the client must detect whether a _different session_ has updated the branch reference in the interim, possibly retrying or failing the commit if so.
 This is an "optimistic concurrency" strategy; the resolution mechanism can be expensive, but conflicts are expected to be infrequent.

-The simplest way to do this would be to store the branch reference in a specific file (e.g. `main.json`) and update it via an atomic "compare and swap" operation.
-Unfortunately not all popular object stores support this operation (AWS S3 notably does not).

-However, all popular object stores _do_ support a comparable operation: "create if not exists".
+All popular object stores support a "create if not exists" operation.
 In other words, object stores can guard against the race condition which occurs when two sessions attempt to create the same file at the same time.
 This motivates the design of Icechunk's branch file naming convention.